 5. Where’s The Music, Norrköping, Sweden

 Where’s the Music is one of the best winter music festivals in Europe.
 It is both a festival and a conference taking place in various clubs in Norrköping.
 The two-day music event brings together the best of both the Swedish and international music.
-You can find established professionals to emerging young artists performing at this fest .
-The idea of the festival is to discover new music and new talents about which you might have never heard of.
+You can find established professionals to emerging young artists performing at this fest.

 6. Snow Bike Festival, Gstaad, Switzerland

 The most exciting winter festival in Europe is Snow Bike Festival.
-It is a 3-day mountain bike stage race.
-The event is a must-visit for all the mountain bikers, cycling enthusiasts and fat bikers to experience the three astonishing days of biking in the snow.
-Visitors get thrilled by the exciting mix of party, rides and a lot of fun.
+It is a 3-day mountain bike stage race which is a must-visit for all the cycling enthusiasts, mountain bikers to experience some crazy biking in the snow.
+Visitors get amazed by the exciting mix of rides, party, and a lot of excitement.

 When: 17 January 2020 to 19 January 2020